umbertopicchini/umbertopicchini.github.io/_pages/events.md

 NORDSTAT 2023
 ======

-Current: I am the chair of the organizing committee for [NORDSTAT 2023](https://nordstat2023.org/), the 29th Nordic conference in Mathematical Statistics.
-I am also member of the Scientific Committee.
+I was the chair of the organizing committee for [NORDSTAT 2023](https://nordstat2023.org/), the 29th Nordic conference in Mathematical Statistics.
+I was also member of the Scientific Committee.

 Structured Learning
 ======

-Current: in 2022-2023 I have co-created and I am co-organizer of the Chalmers AI Theme in "Structured Learning", see for example the [Kickoff Event](https://ui.ungpd.com/Events/d8108175-3b39-4e00-ad7d-b360e67dbe4c) and an [October 2023 workshop](https://ui.ungpd.com/Events/e69525e2-a771-4453-ac56-7bc5e7b0fc8b).
+In 2022-2023 I have co-created and co-organized the Chalmers AI Theme in "Structured Learning", see for example the [Kickoff Event](https://ui.ungpd.com/Events/d8108175-3b39-4e00-ad7d-b360e67dbe4c) and an [October 2023 workshop](https://ui.ungpd.com/Events/e69525e2-a771-4453-ac56-7bc5e7b0fc8b).

 AI Talks, at Chalmers and University of Göteborg
 ======

-I am co-organizer of the [AI Talks](https://www.aitalks.se/) series set up by CHAIR (Chalmers AI Research Centre).
+I was co-organizer of the [AI Talks](https://www.aitalks.se/) series set up by CHAIR (Chalmers AI Research Centre).
 This series promotes accessible and inspiring seminars from internationally acclaimed experts on artificial intelligence.
 Videos are available at the CHAIR [YouTube channel](https://www.youtube.com/channel/UC_4mfkM2YV94f-P4n81l-Bg/videos).

 Statistics seminars at Dept. Mathematical Sciences, Chalmers and University of Göteborg
 ======